dl-solarity/hardhat-migrate/README.md

 - `txConfirmations` : The number of confirmations to wait for after the transaction is mined.
 - `verifyConfirmations` : The number of confirmations to wait for before sending a request to etherscan.
 - `verify` : The strategy of verification.
 The user can choose between `immediately`, `at-the-end` and `none`.
+  - `immediately`: the verification will start immediately after the contract is deployed.
+However, the execution will wait `verifyConfirmations` number of blocks before sending a request to etherscan.
+  - `at-the-end`: the verification will start after all migrations are applied.
+  - `none`: the verification will not be performed.
 - `attempts`: The number of attempts to verify the contract.
 - `pathToMigrations` : The path to the folder with the specified migrations.
 - `skipVerificationErrors` : The user can specify custom verification errors that will be omitted and just be printed